ncmdev/sdk/superwidget/README.md

 Optional Parameters:
 - categories - 3 or 5
 - layout - 'tabs', 'accordion', or 'panels'
-- blowup - A DOM element that will act as the starting point of the Modal animation.
+- animate - A DOM element that will act as the starting point of the Modal animation.

 Example Code: